Rocky Mountain Juniper

 Frequently asked questions

-- Yes.
-Juniper — Rocky Mountain is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Rocky Mountain Juniper is a well-suited tree for Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 15–30 ft tall and 4–15 ft wide.